Newspaper Page Text

 Georgia.
 He owned a plantation

-known as “Bad Man's Farm,”
+known as "Bad Man's Farm.”

 where more than 3,000 slaves work

 ed.
-Numerous stories of brutality,
+Numerous stpries of brutality,

-beatings and killings often leaked
+boatings and killings often leaked

 out but nothing was ever done a

 bout them.
-Ward said after three
+Ward said after tluee

-Leatings he ran away from the
+beatings he ran away from the

 place and tramped back to Atlan